 He actually regularly jokes about the “lardy person” he sees in old photos of himself.
 I know, most of us would give up a lot for that definition of “lardy.”

-He also restricted himself to 2000 calories per day, which is very little when you consider the exercising he does.
+He also restricted himself to 2000 calories per day, which is very little when you consider the exercise he does.

 With the aim of getting all the nutrients he needs from healthy meals, he does rely on quite a few supplements, including protein.